 What to do if you do not currently have an online presence

-You can also create a digital portfolio with your own website and this can be kept quiet, away from search engine indices and for the private viewing of your career suitors.
-This is a subtle way to demonstrate your savvy while demonstrating your intellectual prowess with content designed for your targeted audience.
+You can also enhance your executive career brand with a website and this can be kept quiet, away from search engine indices and for the private viewing of your career suitors.
+This is a subtle way to market yourself while demonstrating your intellectual prowess with content designed for your targeted audience.
 There are many tools available that you can use to build your own site.
-Or, you can contact me and I would be happy to discuss.

-Managing your online reputation is much easier if you are quietly present online and the investment can make or break your future.
+Managing your online reputation is much easier if you are quietly present online and the investment can create your new future.

-What one small step will you make today to take you closer to an online presence that will showcase your impeccable brand?
+What one step can you make today to take you closer to an online presence that will market your career or business brand?

 For a complimentary copy of my 30-page LinkedIn report, contact me today email@example.com.